-Restrictions on the Course Materials:
+Video Privacy and Restrictions on the Course Materials:

-Course materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation and are protected by copyright.
+Course materials belong to your instructor, the University, the publisher, and/or other sources depending on the specific facts of each situation and are protected by copyright.
+Lectures of this course, including your participation, might be recorded.
 Do not download, copy, record, reproduce, or share any course or student materials or videos without obtaining the explicit written permission of the course instructor beforehand.